Ken Graham: Career

 Graham began his career as a television meteorologist for CBS and an agricultural meteorologist for Mississippi Network Radio.
 Graham joined the National Oceanic and Atmospheric Administration (NOAA) in 1994, working as a broadcast meteorologist in Columbus, Mississippi.
 He then moved around to different offices in the southern United States, eventually he headed the systems operations division of the NWS Southern Region in Fort Worth, Texas, where he led the agency to make important repairs in New Orleans after Hurricane Katrina.

 Following Hurricane Katrina, Graham moved to Washington D.C., becoming chief of meteorological services and briefing congressional committees.
-Graham also participated in recovery efforts in Louisiana and Texas after hurricanes Gustav and Ike; he moved back to become meteorologist in charge (MIC) of the NWS office in New Orleans soon before those hurricanes hit.
+Graham also participated in recovery efforts in Louisiana and Texas after hurricanes Gustav and Ike; he moved back to become Meteorologist-in-Charge (MIC) of the NWS office in New Orleans soon before those hurricanes hit.
 During the Deepwater Horizon oil spill disaster in 2010, Graham, as MIC, spearheaded the cooperative intergovernmental engagement effort and issued more than 4,300 spot forecasts for areas affected by the spill.

 Graham was selected by NOAA to be the new director of the National Hurricane Center in early 2018.
 He began the role on April 1 that year.
 Graham was named the Director of the National Weather Service on June 7, 2022.

-As Director, Ken is leading efforts to transform the NWS into a more nimble, flexible, and mobile agency that works eye-to-eye with critical decision-makers, thus building an NWS that provides decision support services when, how, and where they’re needed to create a more Weather-Ready and Climate-Ready Nation.
-Underpinning part of this Transformation are the NWS Priorities & Action Strategies for the Future - more fondly known as “Ken’s 10” - which are designed to ensure that the NWS remains an indispensable, global leader in providing equitable weather, water, and climate services to decision-makers anytime, anywhere.

 Awards and honors

 In 2005, he won a Bronze medal from the United States Department of Commerce due to his office's actions during Hurricane Katrina.
-In 2008, while Meteorologist In Charge of the NWS office in Baton Rouge, Graham and his office received the Department of Commerce Bronze medal for innovative services during hurricanes Gustav and Ike.
+In 2008, while Meteorologist-in-Charge of the NWS office in Baton Rouge, Graham and his office received the Department of Commerce Bronze medal for innovative services during hurricanes Gustav and Ike.
 Graham also won the National Weather Association’s Operational Meteorology Award for his office's response to the Deepwater Horizon spill and was included as one of the recipients of the Department of Commerce Gold Medal Award for Decision Support Service that was presented to NOAA.
 Ken received the National Weather Museum’s Weather Hero Award for 2010.
 In addition, Graham was given the Louisiana Governor's Emergency Service Award in 2014, Weatherperson of the Year in 2022, and the Robert and Joanne Simpson Hurricane Award in 2023.

 Graham is a member of the American Meteorological Society, National Weather Association, and the International Association of Emergency Managers.
 He is also a licensed amateur radio operator.
 Graham spoke at the Natural Disaster Expo that took place at the Miami Beach Convention Center in February 2021.